tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 In order to be considered as compliant with BDQ Core, an implementation MUST meet the requirements of this section.

 The most important elements of BDQ Core is the structure that holds explicit descriptions of what a data quality Test is intended to do, along with the consistent structure for reporting the results from the execution of a Test upon data.
 We expect that implementers will implement sets of these Tests that fit their data quality needs, and may also implement other Tests that are specifically suited for their domain.
-BDQ Core provides a coherent library of Tests that can be applied to the set of defined bdqffdq:UseCases, and considerable thought has gone into describing Tests that isolate particular data quality issues and work together as a conherent suite.
+BDQ Core provides a coherent library of Tests that can be applied to the set of defined bdqffdq:UseCases, and considerable thought has gone into describing Tests that isolate particular data quality issues and work together as a coherent suite.

 An implementation of a Test MUST include all bdqcore:SingleRecord Validation, Amendment, and Measure Tests for each implemented UseCase.
 An Implementation MUST provide for at least one bdqffdq:UseCase, and MAY provide implementations for more or all of the bdqffdq:UseCases.
 New implementations MAY include additional Tests and additional UseCases.